michaeltoohig/bilolok/README.md

 Bilolok is an open-source application that allows users to browse the hundreds of kava bars in Vanuatu, but focused on Port Vila.
 It's future may include more social elements similar to the old Foursquare app, but for now will be a catalog of kava bars.

+## Roadmap

+- [ ] Nakamal events schedule
+- [ ] Upgrade FastAPI to latest version; handle issues regarding SQLAlchemy that result (ie. connections to db not closing after requests)
+- [ ] Create bottom nav element for important actions (ie. search)

+## Ideas

+- [ ] Update UI to focus more on map by making nakamals pages, home page, etc open as bottom sheets or something that feels as if the map view is the main view
+  - [ ] Bottom view for nakamals as a "peak" before opening it further
+- [ ] UI update to show delayed POST requests until network returns

 ## Version 1 Roadmap